open-contracting-extensions/government-procurement-agreement/docs/gpa.md

 1. You can proactively enter the *cost and terms of payment* of *all relevant documents relating to the procurement* in `tender/participationFees`
 1. You can proactively enter any *relevant documents relating to the procurement* in `tender/documents`

-This requires the [Organization Classification](https://extensions.open-contracting.org/en/extensions/organizationClassification/master/) extension.

-This requires the [Participation Fees](https://github.com/open-contracting-extensions/ocds_participationFee_extension) extension.
+This requires the [Organization Classification](https://extensions.open-contracting.org/en/extensions/organizationClassification/master/) and the [Participation Fees](https://github.com/open-contracting-extensions/ocds_participationFee_extension) extensions.

 </td>
       </tr>